bewest/insulaudit/README.markdown

 ### Thought exercises
-If a doctor approached you with a syringe, said you needed some of it but wasn't personally sure a.) how much was in the syringe, that the b.) syringe sometimes injects the wrong amount, and c.) what the contents of the syringe might do but that someone told him this would probably be "ok" would you allow yourself to be injected?
+If a doctor approached you with a syringe, said you needed some of it but wasn't personally sure a.) how much was in the syringe, that b.) the syringe sometimes injects the wrong amount, and c.) what contents of the syringe might due to the way the syringe performs, but that someone told him this would probably be "ok" would you allow yourself to be injected?
+What if the consequences for refusing the syringe was death?
+What if the reason for the uncertainty was because someone had wiped off most of the calibration markings before giving it to the doctor to fill?
+What if the person who had wiped off the markings was the same person insisting it was safe and selling you the syringes, and no one else makes syringes?

 For the argument "Most users won't need access to technology to get what they need."
-This isn't an argument to prevent patients from accessing critical parts of their own therapy.
+This isn't an argument for preventing patients from accessing critical parts of their own therapy.
 This is like arguing no one would need to do anything more than borrow a book from a library shortly after the printing press because the population was unlettered and homes lacked bookshelves to house the books.
 ### Blather
+"Blah blah blah."

 Diabetes therapy is wasteful, unscientific, and dangerous.
 Despite a variety of companies offering software to manage